 An earmark is given to a provision included in a regular appropriations bill that sets aside funding within a particular account for a more explicit function or program.
 Earmarks are often used by legislators to direct money to a certain activity that will take place in his or her home state.
 The practice of including earmarks in the budget is generally criticized, particularly because earmarks tend to be given out by party leaders in exchange for votes on an issue advocated for by the party leader.
 Moreover, they are usually thrown into the bill without being considered by the entire House or Senate.
 This happens because they are added during the conference committee stage of the process, so that when the bill is sent to the entire chamber once again, a member of Congress must vote against the entire bill in order to oppose the earmark.
 The same issue arises when the bill is sent to the president, who does not wish to stall the process and therefore must sign a bill loaded with earmarks.

 An [emergency] supplemental spending bill is meant to be used when an unanticipated circumstance needs funding after the budget for the current fiscal year has already been approved.
-For instance, a supplemental spending bill might be needed in order to respond to natural disasters such as Hurricane Katrina.
+For instance, a supplemental spending bill might be needed in order to respond to natural disasters.
 Emergency supplemental spending bills were once a rarity, but have now become much more common, especially since the U.S. military invasion of Iraq.
 Many criticize these spending bills, as they have grown dramatically in size and often include money for unrelated programs that do not appear urgent; because they have been used for predictable, as opposed to emergency, spending; and because they reduce transparency of the overall budget process.

 Entitlement programs are created by the federal government to provide payments to certain individuals or units of government under specific criteria.
 Funds for these types of programs are set under mandatory spending by the number of people eligible for the coming fiscal year.
 The government is bound by law to provide these funds to qualified individuals, unless Congress alters the eligibility criteria.
 Entitlement programs consume the largest amount of the government’s budget, and examples of these programs include Medicare/Medicaid and Social Security.